The Pacific War Online Encyclopedia

 partial road from Tanahmerah Bay to Lake Sentani was nothing more than

-a narrow trail winding up the slope behind the beaches that was
+a narrow trail winding up the slope behind the beaches.
+This proved

-eight miles (13 km) inland by nightfall.
-It was clear that the main
+eight miles (13 km) inland by nightfall, and a weak counterattack at midnight was the first significant resistance encountered.
+Nevertheless, it was clear that the main

-landing could not continue at Tanahmerah Bay, and Eichelberger ordered
+landing could not continue at Tanahmerah Bay.
+Eichelberger ordered

-echelons to shift to Humboldt Bay, leaving two regiments of 24 Division
+echelons to shift to Humboldt Bay, leaving the two regiments of 24 Division

-necessity of manhandling supplies up the trail, and skillful rearguard
+necessity of manhandling supplies up the trail (which diverted 3500 combat troops), and in spite of skillful rearguard

-actions by small groups of Japanese, the two regiments reached the
+actions by small groups of Inada's men, the two regiments reached the

-westernmost airfield at Setani on 26 April and were able to establish
+westernmost airfield at Setani on 26 April and established

 contact with 41 Division advancing from Humboldt Bay.
+The weather also improved enough to permit badly needed supply drops by aircraft.
 It then took

 three months for engineers to